arxdeus/pureflow/README.md

 # PureFlow

-A high-performance reactive signals library for Dart and Flutter.
+A high-performance reactive state management library for Dart and Flutter

 PureFlow provides a minimal, fast, and type-safe reactive state management solution.
 It combines the simplicity of signals with the power of computed values and controlled async pipelines.